Tampa Homicide Attorney – Brancato Law Firm, P.A.

 The sun rising from the horizon with the text: "Facing Homicide Charges?
 Defend Your Life and Freedom

-I am Tampa Criminal Defense Attorney Rocky Brancato.
-As a death-qualified attorney and former Major Crimes Unit attorney handling homicide, sex crimes, and child abuse cases, I have defended clients facing first-degree murder, felony murder, and DUI manslaughter for over 25 years in Hillsborough County.
-Being death-qualified means I am certified to handle cases where the State seeks the death penalty—even when your case is not capital, this credential means your defense is built to the highest standard in Florida criminal law.
-If you or a family member is under investigation or facing homicide charges in Hillsborough, Pinellas, or Pasco County, call The Brancato Law Firm, P.A. at (813) 727-7159 immediately.
+Tampa homicide attorney Rocky Brancato is a death-qualified attorney and former Major Crimes Unit attorney who handled homicide, sex crimes, and child abuse cases.
+He has defended clients facing first-degree murder, felony murder, and DUI manslaughter for over 25 years in Hillsborough County.
+Importantly, death-qualified certification means Rocky Brancato can handle cases where the State seeks the death penalty — even when a case is not capital, this credential means the defense meets the highest standard in Florida criminal law.
+If you or a family member faces investigation or homicide charges in Hillsborough, Pinellas, or Pasco County, call The Brancato Law Firm, P.A. at (813) 727-7159 immediately.

 When the Stakes Could Not Be Higher